 PHYS 5161 (1).
 SELECTED TOPICS IN PHYSICS FOR HIGH SCHOOL TEACHERS.
+Additional information is available from the department.

 PHYS 5337 (3).
 INTRODUCTION TO SOLID STATE PHYSICS.
 Crystal lattices and the reciprocal lattice, the free-electron model of metals, crystal binding, lattice vibrations phonons, thermal properties of solids, and energy bands in solids.